 ETC's suite of spatial disorientation trainers optimize the elements of simulation fidelity including cockpit, visuals, flight model, and vestibular stimulation through continuous motion cueing to provide an authentic learning environment.

-The GL-4000 is an advanced spatial disorientation training platform that provides users with 360° of continuous and simultaneous motion in 4 axes of motion (planetary, pitch, roll and yaw) and up to 6 Gs of motion stimuli are generated in the planetary axis.
+LEARN MOREThe GL-4000 is an advanced spatial disorientation training platform that provides users with 360° of continuous and simultaneous motion in 4 axes of motion (planetary, pitch, roll and yaw) and up to 6 Gs of motion stimuli are generated in the planetary axis.

 LEARN MOREThe GL-1500 is a single-seat spatial disorientation trainer that provides users with 360° of continuous and simultaneous motion in 4 axes of motion while generating up to 2.5 sustained Gz motion stimuli.